julianjuko/subset-prompter/README.md

 "Pogo Stick"
 ```

 ## Output

 The resulting subset of unique values based on your specified data path will be printed directly to your terminal.
-Each period in between keys denotes an abstraction level that the program consolidates during parsing before returning results, allowing you to navigate multi-layered JSON structures efficiently.
+Knowing the expected shape of the data you are traversing will allow you to return sets of unique values from multi-layered JSON structures efficiently.

+## Cases that have not been handled

+- Keys which have a period `.` in them; these will be parsed as separate keys in the structure.
+- Paths which end with a period `.`